glasswalk3r/siebel-crash-report/README.md

 ### Requirements

- - Python 3.x: see `setup.py` for up to date information about the support Python versions.
+ - Python 3.x: see `setup.py` for up to date information about the supported Python versions.
  - Siebel Server binaries and configuration in place.
  - Linux (all setup is specific to Linux).
  - GNU GDB.